SlicerMorph/Tutorials/Segmentation/Segmentation.md

   *Play with the representation setting.
 Your model is a mesh.
 It has points and polygons.
 The default setting is to show the surfaces (polygons) but not the points or edges.
 You can change it if you'd like but surface is really the best visualization for this type of data.
 Seeing points and edges gives you an idea how "precise" your data is.
 It is ultimately based on the quality of the volume data you produced this mesh from.
   * Another hidden setting here may change your life: the Visibility checkbox under the *Slice Display* panel.
 With this smooth closed surface of the tumor, it is not easy to appreciate because all faces are pointing outwards.
 By changing which sides are visible, you can change what you are seeing dramatically.
 Play with it.
 And remember this setting when you load a mesh/model and think it looks degenerated.
 Probably part of it is not visualized because of this setting.

-2. `Surface Toolbox` and `Dynamic Modeler` modules allow you to edit models similarly (but not in as much detail) to  how you can edit segmentations in the `Segment Editor` modlue
+2. `Surface Toolbox` and `Dynamic Modeler` modules allow you to edit models similarly (but not in as much detail) to  how you can edit segmentations in the `Segment Editor` module.
+See the [Mesh Edits Tutorial]((https://github.com/SlicerMorph/Spr_2021/blob/main/Day_2/Surface_Toolbox/Mesh_edits.md) provides an introduction to these functions.
+) for some examples.

 3. `Segment Endocranium`.
 One of the main benefits of Slicer's python API is that we can create automated segmentation algorithms using the basic toolset that we covered today.
 For example, SlicerMorph's  `Segment Endocranium` uses a combination of thresholding, smoothing, wrap solidifying and island tools to automatically segment a cranial cavity and to produce an endocast.
   * Here's a video from the **SlicerMorph** team showing just how quick and easy it can be to go from a CT scan to an endocast that you can start working with: